What is gonorrhea?

 Anyone who is sexually active can get gonorrhea.
 Having unprotected sex (sex without a condom) increases the chance of getting gonorrhea.
 In Boston, women under 24 years of age have the highest rates of gonorrhea.

 Many people do not have symptoms.
-Symptoms usually start 2 days after being infected, but can take longer.
-For those who do have symptoms, the most common ones are:
+If symptoms occur, they can appear 2 days after infection, but can take longer.
+These symptoms include:

 - Unusual or increased discharge (yellowish or whitish fluid) from the vagina

 - Pain and/or burning when she pees or during sex

 - Bleeding even when it's not her period

 - Unusual discharge (thick white or watery fluid) coming from the penis

 - Pain and/or burning when he pees or urge to pee a lot

 - Heavy feeling and/or pain in the testicles